rfwlab/rfw/docs/articles/api/http.md

 | `FetchJSON(url, v)` | Fetches JSON from `url` into `v`.
 Results are cached by URL and the function returns `ErrPending` while the request is in flight. |
 | `ClearCache(url)` | Removes the cached response for `url`. |

 `FetchJSON` integrates basic caching and a suspense-style API.
-Calling it while a request is ongoing returns `ErrPending`, allowing callers to defer rendering until data is ready.
+Calling it while a request is ongoing returns `ErrPending`, allowing callers to defer rendering until data is ready and to pair naturally with [`Suspense`](core#suspense).

 ## Usage